Gontjarow/MiniLibX/docs/mlx-tutorial-draw-pixel.md

     return (color);
 }
 ```
-Remember that **you must be able to explain your code during a defense**.
+42 Students: Remember that **you must be able to explain your code during a defense**.
 Write your own function, or find out exactly how/why the above function works.
 And if you're reading this, make sure to question the people you are evaluating!